-Florida is the 3rd most populous, the 22nd most extensive, and the 8th most densely populated of the United States.
+Florida is the 3rd most populous, the 22nd most extensive, and the 8th most densely populated of the 50 states of the United States.
 It is the southernmost contiguous state in the United States.
 Florida attained statehood on March 3, 1845, becoming the 27th state to join the union.
-It has two (2) bordering states that include Georgia and Alabama.
-See the full list of states and their borders here.
+Its two bordering states are Georgia and Alabama.
+See the full list of the 50 states and their borders here.
 Florida has 67 counties.
 The state’s capital is Tallahassee.
 With these facts about “The Sunshine State”, let us explore more about its history, geography, culture, people, economy and more.

 1. Florida is a peninsula, meaning it is almost completely surrounded by water.
 Just two states border Florida, they are Georgia and Alabama.

 2. The Florida Keys, a group of about 1,700 tiny islands, is a famous tourist attraction of the state.